National Museum of Natural History: Ocean Hall

 The Sant Ocean Hall opened on September 27, 2008, and is the largest renovation of the museum since it opened in 1910.
 The hall includes 674 marine specimens and models drawn from the over 80 million specimens in the museum's total collection, the largest in the world.
 The hall is named for the Roger Sant family, who donated $15 million to endow the new hall and other related programs.

-The collection includes: a North Atlantic right whale, a giant Lion's mane jellyfish model, a 1500 USgal aquarium, one female giant squid displayed in the center of the hall and a male displayed off to the side, an adult coelenterate, and a Basilosaurus.
+The collection includes: a North Atlantic right whale, a giant Lion's mane jellyfish model, a 1500 USgal aquarium containing live marine fish and corals, one female giant squid displayed in the center of the hall and a male displayed off to the side, an adult coelenterate, and a Basilosaurus.

 The museum also provides the Smithsonian Ocean Portal, a complementary web site that provides regularly updated, original content from the museum's research, collections, and Sant Ocean Hall as well as content provided by more than 20 collaborating organizations, including Archive, Census of Marine Life, Consortium for Ocean Leadership, Encyclopedia of Life, INDUCT, Monterey Bay Aquarium, Monterey Bay Aquarium Research Institute, National Geographic, NOAA, New England Aquarium, Ocean Conservancy, Oceania, Pew Charitable Trusts, Sea Web, Save Our Seas, Scrips Institution of Oceanography, Woods Hole Oceanographic Institution, World Heritage Marine Programmer.